MEET THE SENIOR TEAM

 Executive Vice President, External Affairs

-Ed Desmond joined TIA in October 2008 to serve in the newly created position of Executive Vice President, External Affairs.
+Ed Desmond joined The Toy Association in October 2008 to serve in the newly created position of Executive Vice President, External Affairs.
 During his tenure, Mr. Desmond has built a strong and effective advocacy program that touches directly on the key domestic and international issues impacting the toy industry: safety; environmental sustainability; global trade – including export restrictions and international counterfeiting; children’s online privacy protection, and more.

 Headquartered in the Association’s Washington, DC, office,

-Mr. Desmond oversees TIA’s product safety and standards initiatives, technical affairs, state and federal legislative and regulatory outreach, and related communications programs.
+Mr. Desmond oversees The Toy Association’s product safety and standards initiatives, technical affairs, state and federal legislative and regulatory outreach, and related communications programs.

-Prior to joining TIA, Mr. Desmond served as Senior Vice President, Government Affairs with the Entertainment Software Association (ESA).
+Prior to joining The Toy Association, Mr. Desmond served as Senior Vice President, Government Affairs with the Entertainment Software Association (ESA).
 Previously, he served as director of government affairs for several large multi-national corporations.
 He began his career as legislative counsel for Rep. Henry Hyde, the former Republican Congressman representing the northern suburbs of Chicago.

 A graduate of California Western School of Law in San Diego, Mr. Desmond lives in Virginia with his wife and three children.